Pranjal170206/SIGMA-demo/README.md

 # SIGMA-demo
-this is demo file for git class
+this is demo file for git class.